gatsbyjs/gatsby/packages/gatsby-source-graphql/README.md

 ## Composing Apollo Links for production network setup

-The plugin provides `createLink` option that you can use to enhance your network stack: add error handling, retries, timeouts, etc. Check out [this article](https://medium.com/@joanvila/productionizing-apollo-links-4cdc11d278eb) for an excellent explanation of how it works.
+The plugin provides a `createLink` option that you can use to enhance your network stack: add error handling, retries, timeouts, etc. Check out [this article](https://medium.com/@joanvila/productionizing-apollo-links-4cdc11d278eb) for an excellent explanation of how it works.